Basic Concept of HashMap

 changes, and elements are moved.

-So, during this rehashing process, the hash
+During this data moving process, doesn't the hash

-and places it in the new table
+and place it in the new table

 The hash